mcraiha/CSharp-CommonSecrets/README.md

 ## What is CommonSecrets

-CommonSecrets is specification for storing encrypted and plaintext login information (username, password, URL etc.), notes and files.
+CommonSecrets is specification for storing encrypted and plaintext login information (username, password, URL etc.), notes, files, contacts and payment cards.

 ## Build status